-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued and adopted by the International Accounting Standards Board (the "IASB") and interpretations issued by the International Financial Reporting Interpretations Committee.
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS Accounting Standards") issued and adopted by the International Accounting Standards Board (the "IASB") and interpretations issued by the International Financial Reporting Interpretations Committee.
 They give a true and fair view and are in compliance with applicable legal and regulatory requirements of The Companies (Guernsey) Law, 2008 and the Listing Rules of the UK Listing Authority.

-Standards and amendments to existing standards not yet effective for annual periods beginning on or after 1 July 2022 that are relevant and have not been early adopted by the Company
+Standards and amendments to existing standards effective for annual periods beginning on or after 1 July 2023 that are relevant and have been adopted by the Company